-We can define NTIME(t(n)) in the same way as DTIME(t(n)), it is the set of functions computable by non-deterministic machines in time O(t(n)), and then you can check that $NP = \bigcup{c} NTIME(n^{c})$.
-Just as for deterministic time, there is a non-deterministic time hierarchy theorem:

-Theorem 15.
-If r, t are time-constructible functions satisfying r(n+1) =o(t(n)), then
+We can define NTIME(t(n)) in the same way as DTIME(t(n)), it is the set of functions computable by non-deterministic machines in time O(t(n)), and then you can check that NP = $\bigcup_c \text{NTIME}(n^c)$.
+Just as for deterministic time, there is a non-deterministic time hierarchy theorem: The witness w is restricted to being of polynomial length to ensure that the running time of V is actually polynomial in the length of x.
+If we allowed the witness to be arbitrarily long, then V would be allowed to run very long computations on x.
+Theorem 10.
+If r, t are time-constructible functions satisfying r(n + 1) = o(t(n)), then

-$\mathsf{NTIME}(r(n)) \subseteq \mathsf{NTIME}(t(n)).$
+$\mathsf{NTIME}(r(n)) \subsetneq \mathsf{NTIME}(t(n)).$